aquilesC/aquiles.me/content/What is the problem with the single app store approach.md

 # What is the Problem with the Single App Store Approach
-[[Hey.com]], [[Spotify]], [[ProtonMail]] are just few of the companies that started raising their voices regarding the abusive practices of [[Apple]] and the [[App Store]].
+Hey.com, Spotify, ProtonMail are just few of the companies that started raising their voices regarding the abusive practices of Apple and the App Store.
 (See [[protonmail takes a stance against apple practices]]).

 Apple charges 30% as transaction fees for any purchase done within the apps.
 So many developers opted to charge outside of their apps.
-For example, you can get a subscription to [[Netflix]] on their website and then use the app.
-The main problem is that Apple has different stances regarding different companies, as proven by [[the fight between Hey and Apple]].
-There was also [[the fight between Fortnite and Apple]]
+For example, you can get a subscription to Netflix on their website and then use the app.
+The main problem is that Apple has different stances regarding different companies, as proven by the fight between Hey and Apple.
+There was also the fight between Fortnite and Apple.

 The outcome of having a single app store, is, therefore, that